streathamchess/streathamchess.github.io/_posts/2016-02-12-martin-adjournment.md

 ---
-title:  Computers – dont you love them&#58; adjournment introspections.
+title:  Computers – don't you love them&#58; adjournment introspections
 author: Martin Smith
 ---
 This is the story of my adjournment versus the very pleasant and correct Chris Baker of Richmond